 This concept is advantageous because you can open a venue anywhere: Uptown, in a shopping or business center and even right next to a competitor.
-Any location with good through traffic will fit perfectly.
+No matter are youe starting a juice bar or a bakery any location with good through traffic will fit perfectly.
 You could make a bet on a secluded place downtown, but then you will spend a lot of time and energy making people aware of your "secret" place with great coffee and pastries.
 When you come up with your own recipes and focus, for example, on sweet croissants, the bakery nearby offering home-made sandwiches won’t affect your business.
 Let’s talk about what a successful bakery business should be like.

 How to start a bakery business from the ground up

 Choose a location and space